hbons/SparkleShare/README.windows.md

         git pull
         git submodule update

-and then run the build in the command shell.
+and then run the build step and/or build installer step in the command shell.